-The Medication Procedures of the Omaha Public Schools prohibit administration of any medication or self-administration by a student without a written order from a licensed prescriber.
-No unauthorized medication (including Tylenol, cough drops, Advil, antacids, etc.) shall be administered by the school nurse or other school personnel without a written order from a licensed prescriber.
+The Medication Procedures of the Omaha Public Schools prohibit administration of any medication by school staff or self-administration by a student without a written order from a licensed prescriber.
+No unauthorized medication (including Tylenol, cough drops, Advil, antacids, etc.) shall be administered by the school nurse or other trained school personnel without a written order from a licensed prescriber.
 It is the responsibility of the parent/guardian to provide updated medication orders annually and as changes occur.
 Medication orders must be completed by a health care provider and signed by the parent/guardian.
 When a student must take medication, these procedures will be adhered to:

-The school has in writing a statement from a licensed prescriber which includes the student's name, the name of the medication, dosage, route, frequency/ time of administration, and the date of the order.
-The statement must be signed by the legal prescriber.
+- The school has a written, signed order from a licensed prescriber which includes the student's name, the name of the medication, dosage, route, frequency/ time of administration, and the date of the order. - The parent/guardian shall provide a written statement that authorizes school personnel to administer the medication as ordered by the health care provider.

 - Medication must be brought to school by the parent/guardian or designated adult and given directly to school personnel.
-Students are not allowed to bring or carry any controlled medication (methylphenidate, Adderall, etc.) - All medication must be brought to school in the original pharmacy or manufacturer's labeled container.
-The label on the prescription medication is to include the student's name, health care provider's name, date and directions to be followed. - Expired or outdated medication will not be accepted or administered to students at any time. - Medication left at school or that has expired will be turned in to Omaha Public Schools environmental services for disposal.
+Students are not allowed to bring or carry any controlled medication (methylphenidate, Adderall, etc.) - The medication must be provided by the parent/ guardian in the original pharmacy or manufacturer's labeled container. - Expired medication will not be accepted or administered to students at any time. - Medication left at school or that has expired will be turned in to Omaha Public Schools Environmental Services for disposal. - Medication shall only be administered by a registered nurse or competency trained school personnel. - If needed, the school nurse may contact the prescribing provider for clarification on medication administration.